Grants

 Federal UEIs can be obtained through SAM.gov.
 There is no fee to request a UEI.

-For spring 2025 applicants: You do not need to have your UEI already to submit your application.
-If you are awarded a grant, you will need a UEI to receive funding.
+For fall 2025 applicants: You do not need to already have a UEI to submit your application.
+But if you are awarded a grant, you will need a UEI to receive funding.
 We strongly recommend making the UEI request part of your grant application prep.

 Grant Questions and Reporting

-For general questions or concerns regarding program grants, including for questions about specific project reporting requirements, contact Jerald Crook.
-You may also schedule a 30-minute meeting with Jerald using this link.
+Please be sure to check out FAQ for answers to commonly asked questions.
+For other general questions or concerns regarding program grants, including for questions about specific project reporting requirements, please contact Amy Banish.

 “Receiving the grant from Georgia Humanities was truly a blessing.
 There is no way we would have uncovered the depth of information and knowledge that we have without it.”